top of page

 Fifteen days’ notice must be given of any General Meeting and the business to be transacted at the meeting must be published with such notice.

-* Withdrawal of funds from the society bank account may be made by one authorised
+Withdrawal of funds from the Society’s bank account may be made by one authorised signatory.

 Changes to the Constitution